Stop #4: Sea You Later!

-Most of Ontario south of the Canadian Shield was covered by a vast shallow sea 570 to 240 million years ago.
-Imagine a steamy tropical climate complete with long extinct exotic species interacting in a salt water soup.
+Most of Ontario, south of the Canadian Shield, was covered by a vast shallow sea 570-240 million years ago.
+Imagine a steamy tropical climate complete with long extinct exotic species interacting in a saltwater soup!

 Sedimentary rocks form when loose particles of clay, silt, sand or gravel are transported by water, ice or wind and become cemented together by pressure (lithification).

-Limestone, light in colour with no visible grains, is a sedimentary rock which is made of calcium carbonate produced, or precipitated, when seas dry up.
+Limestone is light in colour with no visible grains.
+It is a sedimentary rock which is made of calcium carbonate produced, or precipitated, when seas dry up.

-As the calcium carbonate precipitated out of the drying sea, they sometimes formed around the hard shells and skeletons of sea creatures, preserving them as fossils in the rock record.
+As the calcium carbonate precipitated out of the drying sea, it sometimes formed around the hard shells and skeletons of sea creatures, preserving them as fossils in the rock record.

 Under your feet, beneath the load of glacial till lies the solid limestone bedrock of an ancient sea!